RenderKit/ospray/doc/api.md

                                                         and
                                                         `OSP_VOLUME_FILTER_CUBIC`

-  int     gradientFilter              same as `filter`  filter used during
+  uint    gradientFilter              same as `filter`  filter used during
                                                         gradient computations

   float   background                             `NaN`  value that is used when